How early education is funded

 In exceptional circumstances, we reserve the right to implement specific payment arrangements for individual providers.

 Funding is claimed by a termly Headcount submission on the Education Portal.
 Providers receive funding for a full term, there are no opportunities to claim after the Headcount has been submitted.
-There are no centrally administered mid term funding transfers so where funding has been claimed for a child at a setting, it cannot be moved to a new setting until the start of the next term.
+There are no centrally administered mid term funding transfers.
+Where funding has been claimed for a child at a setting on the termly headcount, it cannot be claimed for at a new setting the next term.

 Deprivation supplement

-Children who live in a post code of deprivation who were counted at your setting in the early years census in January are eligible.
-This year we will be paying for universal and extended hours, the rate is £247 per child based on a 570 hour place any hours over this will be paid pro rata.
+Children aged 3 & 4 who live in a post code of deprivation and were counted at your setting in the early years census in January are eligible.
+This year we will be paying for universal and working parent entitlement hours, the rate is £251 per child based on a 570 hour place any hours over this will be paid pro rata.
 Your payment will be split over three termly amounts.

 Quality supplement